Primary Care Services at Primary Care Plus

 - Tendonitis – Inflammation of tendons (tough cords of tissue that connect muscle to bone) caused by overuse, injury, or a rheumatic condition.
 Tendonitis produces pain and tenderness and can restrict joint movement.

-Your source for primary care doctors in Baton Rouge, Gretna, New Orleans, Slidell and Westwego.
+Your source for primary care providers in Baton Rouge, Gretna, Metairie, New Orleans, Slidell and Westwego.
 Primary Care Plus is a healthcare clinic dedicated to patient health through continuity of care.